partykit/partykit/apps/blog/src/content/blog/epic-web-uses-partykit.md

 ---

 Last week Kent C. Dodds launched his magnum opus, a fullstack web development course called [*Epic Web*](https://www.epicweb.dev/).
 The course is massive in scale - it consists of 452 videos divided into 56 sections, with additional snacks like 25 interviews with experts.
-It was an instant success and has been celebrated enthusiastically by the web dev community ever since.
+It was an instant success and has been celebrated enthusiastically by the web dev community.

 <a href="https://twitter.com/kentcdodds/status/1714021891462369341" target="_blank" rel="noopener noreferrer"><img style="width:500px; height: auto;" src="/content-images/epic-web-uses-partykit/kent-cool-feature.png" alt="Kent's tweet: 'The Workshop App now uses PartyKit for a cool feature.
 This is only the beginning :)'"></a>

 We couldn't be prouder to be a part of this amazing feat.
-Right before the launch, Kent and Sunil, our CEO, added *presence* to the course platform (see [first PR](https://github.com/epicweb-dev/kcdshop/pull/152) and [second PR](https://github.com/epicweb-dev/kcdshop/pull/153)).
+Right before the launch we worked with Kent and added *presence* to the course platform (see [first PR](https://github.com/epicweb-dev/kcdshop/pull/152) and [second PR](https://github.com/epicweb-dev/kcdshop/pull/153)).
 Presence is a way to create a sense of shared online experience among your users for example by showing their cursors (like in Figma), the place in text they are (like in Google Docs), or by featuring your users' avatars, which is what Kent went with.

 <a href="https://twitter.com/kentcdodds/status/1715569320141713749" target="_blank" rel="noopener noreferrer"><img style="width:500px; height: auto;" src="/content-images/epic-web-uses-partykit/kent-loves-presence.png" alt="Kent's tweet: 'I just love this presence feature.
 It makes you feel like you're not learning alone.
 Learning is better together.
 Thanks for making this feature so easy to add PartyKit!'"></a>